-- We challenged the assumptions and inputs used in the valuation of properties. - For selected properties we assessed the physical condition of the properties relative to the valuations to assess for any indicators of impairment.
+- We challenged the assumptions and inputs used in the valuation of properties. - For selected properties we assessed the physical condition of the properties relative to the valuations to assessment by management for any indicators of impairment. - We reviewed the methods, assumptions and judgements applied by management in determining the fair values of the properties as at 31 December 2022 and considered whether the method, assumptions and judgements are consistent with prior year and current market conditions